sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "I don't remember seeing any living kids in the forest..."

 "*Hmmm.*"

+"But... how's that possible?
+How don't they know?"
+Asked the first minion.

+"*Give the guy a break.
+A lot has happened in a very small amount of time.
+There has to be some correlation though...*"

 He glanced up toward the sky.
 Though the ever-present night in his Forest clouded the view, though a part of him complained he didn't know about the alien up there, he knew that that Kid's 'spaceship' was somewhere overhead.